 As a youth, Kay enjoyed art classes and painting in acrylics and oil.
 In college, she took several art history and studio art courses.
 About twelve years ago, she enrolled in photography courses in the journalism department of Arizona State University.
 Then, years of critiques from a professional at gurushots.com honed her macro photography skills.

 Kay's current macro shots focus upon flora, fauna, and man-made objects in their natural settings.
 Some of her nature photos depict subjects past their prime because she sees beauty throughout life.
 Her abstracts often capture colors, textures, and forms created by weathering.
 Lately, she has found a treasure trove in dumpster exteriors.

-Painters such as Piet Mondrian, Jackson Pollack, Georges Seurat, and Georgia O'Keefe as well as worldwide indigenous artists have been influential in the style and vibrant colors of her photos.
+Painters such as Piet Mondrian, Georgia O'Keefe, and Georges Seurat as well as worldwide indigenous artists have been influential in the style and vibrant colors of her photos.
 The result of her diverse training and artist's perception is thoughtful, tightly cropped, and lustrous compositions that reflect her intense love of nature.